 1203.2 (a) At any time during the period of supervision of a person [subject to any form of probation or parole]… if any probation officer, parole officer, or peace officer has probable cause to believe that the supervised person is violating any term or condition of his or her supervision, the officer may, without warrant or other process and at any time until the final disposition of the case, rearrest the supervised person and bring him or her before the court or the court may, in its discretion, issue a warrant for his or her rearrest.

-These requirements can be expensive, time consuming, and difficult to live up to, which means that many well-meaning DUI offenders end up breaking their probation.
+These requirements can be expensive, time-consuming, and difficult to live up to.
+So, many well-meaning DUI offenders end up breaking their probation.

 On the other hand, the courts may find out about violations on their own.
 For example, if you have not presented proof of completing DUI school, or you have willfully refused to pay a fine, the court will realize you’ve violated probation and the judge can issue a warrant for you.

-Either way, once you are back in custody the judge could send you to jail to make up for the jail time you originally got out of.
-They could also issue new penalties including additional jail time or tougher probation conditions.
+Either way, once you are back in custody, the judge could send you to jail to make up for the jail time you originally got out of.
+The consequences of a DUI probation violation could also mean new penalties issued, including additional jail time or tougher probation conditions.